zzossig/hugo-theme-zzo/README.md

 ## Contact Page

 Currently available service: [formspree].
 Open an issue if you need another service vendor.
+If you want just a blank page and use a markdown, set the service param empty.

 1. Make a file at root/contact/index.md